Divine Basil Caesar Dressing

 2 medium frozen bananas

-3 c. frozen sliced strawberries
+3 c. fresh sliced strawberries

 6 drops of lemon essential oil